 Apologies to all scholars of history and languages.
 The above paints a picture in broad strokes, which I hope got about right, but I am sure I am butchering the details.

 Such a thing does not exist for Swiss German.
 Among friends and family, we do write in Bernese, or whatever the respective native language is, but it is far from standardised.
 To attempt that might be futile to begin with, simply as there is not one Swiss German, but region-specific dialects, as outlined above, and any attempt to agree on a common vocabulary and grammar across all Switzerland would be a non-starter.
-Tiny Switzerland is a confederation of 26 states, the cantons, each with its own constitution, legislature, executive, police, and courts.3 Local autonomy is valued highly.
+Tiny Switzerland is a confederation of 26 states, the cantons, each with its own constitution, legislature, executive, police, and courts.3 And this extends even to the community level.
+Local autonomy is valued highly.
 The spoken language is an emotionally important thing.
 I for one would not want (or be forced) to speak like someone from Zurich, or worse, St. Gallen.
 Gross! :)

 Langaz-la (the Language)